 The National Federation of the Blind (NFB) knows that blindness is not the characteristic that defines the future for blind students.
 Through our extensive education programs, we present blind students with new ideas, expose teachers and families to our positive philosophy on blindness, and encourage blind youth to reach their full potential.

 Dare to Be Remarkable

 Dare to Be Remarkable is a three-day national training conference for education and rehabilitation professionals who work with blind and low vision transition-aged students or adults.
-It is scheduled to take place virtually Tuesday, December 15 through Thursday, December 17, 2020.
+The next conference is scheduled for 2023.

 Early Childhood Programs

 Our early childhood programs—Braille Reading Pals Club, Early Explorers, and Santa Letters—provide young blind children and their families with support and guidance to master the fundamental skills of literacy and independent travel.
 Learn more about our early childhood initiatives.